tbidne/shrun/documentation/configuration.md

 **Arg:** `-c, --config (PATH | off)`

-**Description**: Path to TOML config file.
-If this argument is not given we automatically look in the XDG config directory e.g. `~/.config/shrun/config.toml`.
-The `off` option disables the automatic XDG lookup.
+**Description**: Path(s) to TOML config file(s).
+This argument can be given multiple times, in which case all keys are merged.
+When there is a conflict, the right-most config wins.
+The legends are also merged, with the same right-bias for conflicting keys.
+The string `off` disables all config files to its left.
+Finally, we also look in the the XDG config directory automatically e.g. `~/.config/shrun/config.toml`.
+This is considered the 'left-most' config, hence it is disabled by any `--config off` options.

 Examples can be found in [examples](../examples).